ibm-cloud-docs/direct-link/about.md

  * **Typical Deployment Time:** 10-15 business days after the new circuit reaches the POP.
 Deployment time can possibly be 30-60 days overall, depending on your location and requirements when ordering a circuit from a NSP or carrier.

- * **Cross-Connect Details:** {{site.data.keyword.BluSoftlayer_notm}} provides a Letter of Authorization (LOA) that a customer uses to order fiber Ethernet (Single-Mode Fiber only, either 1Gig-LX or 10Gig-LR optics) that runs from a customer cage or provider to the {{site.data.keyword.BluSoftlayer_notm}} CFA termination point, which will be tied down to the cross-connect router (XCR) infrastructure.
+ * **Cross-Connect Details:** {{site.data.keyword.BluSoftlayer_notm}} provides a Letter of Authorization (LOA) that a customer uses to order fiber Ethernet (Single-Mode Fiber only, either 1Gig-LX or 10Gig-LR optics) that runs from a customer cage or provider cage to the {{site.data.keyword.BluSoftlayer_notm}} CFA termination point, which will be tied down to the cross-connect router (XCR) infrastructure.
 The media must be a 1310nm wavelength optic.

  * **Port Speed Options:** Select 1Gbps, 2Gbps, 5Gbps, or 10Gbps.